TRMSC/cloud-backup/README.md

 ### Roadmap:

-- Autoremove older backups
-- Making executable files for linux and windows
+- Making executable package files for linux and windows
 - Backup the data-directory from the cloud
+- Integrate configparser module to make settings more comfortable

 ---